Sclerosteosis (SOST)

 • Bone overgrowth is a main symptom of the syndrome.
 This leads to the development of bones that are wider and denser than normal.
 This overgrowth affects the bones of the skull in particular.

-• Unique facial features of this syndrome, are for the most part caused by the bone overgrowth.
+• Unique facial features of this syndrome, are for the most part caused by bone overgrowth.
 They include a large jaw, misaligned teeth, a sunken midface, bulging eyes, and a prominent forehead.

 • Excessive bone overgrowth continues throughout the life of an affected individual, which at the same time alters their facial and skeletal features.
 Thicker than normal bones in the skull may cause extra pressure on the brain, which in some individuals triggers frequent headaches.